2 Interior Designers Share Their Entrance Hall Dos & Don’ts

 DO squeeze in as much hidden storage as possible – especially if you have children.
 Use spaces under staircases or thicken out the walls to create coat cupboards.
 Baskets work well tucked under benches, or add drawers under in-built benches to hide shoes, hats and gloves.
 I wouldn’t make a display of shoes and coats, or even bikes – they don’t really enhance a hallway, so try to work in hidden storage as much as possible.

 DON’T be afraid to switch up the floor surface.
-Transition from a stone or more hardwearing floor to a wood floor if you have the space.
-Sometimes a change in floor surface can help give a hallway a stronger identity and interest.
+Transition from a stone or more hardwearing floor to a wooden floor if you have the space.
+Sometimes a change like this can help give a hallway a stronger identity.

 DON’T add too many obstacles.
 Hallways are often gathering points for guests who are arriving or leaving a house, so it’s important to create as much space and freedom of movement as possible.

 DON’T forget different people’s needs.
-Make it easy and accessible for children to hang up their coats and schoolbags (that means low hooks or easy access drawers ) while large coir mats, running wall to wall, are cheap and can be a very practical flooring surface for families with pets.
+Make it easy and accessible for children to hang up their coats and schoolbags (that means low hooks or easy access drawers) while large coir mats, running wall to wall, are cheap and can be very practical for families with pets.

 Fashion.
 Beauty.
 Culture.
 Life.
 Home